-If one of you is considering breaking off the relationship due to a job transfer, you may be making difficult decisions.
-You do not have the same protections as a married couple though you may be facing similar problems to the financial ones caused by a divorce.
+While you may think it’s easier to go through a breakup if you aren’t married, you do not have the same protections as a married couple, though you may be facing similar problems to the financial ones caused by a divorce.
 Here’s how to navigate a breakup and emerge with your finances intact.

 Close Your Joint Accounts